X-Treme X-Men: Story

-The book picked up on many plot threads from Claremont's run on the two main X-Men books.
-The book is most notable for the death of the popular character Psylocke (now resurrected) in its early issues, and it showed how Beast mutated into his lion-like form.

-The first arc (issues 1–4) concerns the quest on the part of Storm and a number of X-Men chosen by her to find Destiny's 13 diaries since none like the idea of having their destinies defined.
+The first arc (issues 1–4) concerns the quest on the part of Storm and a number of X-Men chosen by her to find Destiny's thirteen diaries, which predict the future.
 The arc also introduces Vargas (a new foe who is disturbed by the diaries' predictions of his death), who kills Psylocke in order to test the diaries' predictions.
-He also heavily injured Beast, which leads to the character's transition to New X-Men.
+He also heavily injures Beast, which leads to the character's transition to New X-Men.

 In the second arc (Savage Land 1–4), the team travel to the Savage Land, where they escort the Saurids to a land where they will not be persecuted.
-The team tangles and defeats Brainchild (who makes Storm lose control of her powers for a time, bringing out her inner warrior akin to Wolverine's berserker rage).
-This disturbed her for some time.
+The team tangles and defeats Brainchild, who makes Storm lose control of her powers for a time.

 Cover for X-Treme X-Men #5.

 The third arc (issues 5–9) involves Gambit in Australia and the warring gangs.
-The leader of an Australian mafia (known as Viceroy) dies mysteriously (as if drowning in his own room), and the team must protect his mutant children (Lifeguard and Slipstream who were in the dark as to their real father).
+Mafia leader Viceroy dies mysteriously and the team must protect his mutant children Heather and Davis, who were unaware that Viceroy was their father.
 The mafia and police accuse Gambit of murder of the gang leader and Bishop and Rogue take charge to clear his name.
 As a team learns Lady Mastermind and Sebastian Shaw are behind everything, the two villains capture Shaw's former assistant, Sage.
-Caught between the two villains and a mafia gang war, the team is able to rescue Sage, clear Gambit's name, and protect the now two newest members of the team (Lifeguard and Slipstream).
+Caught between the two villains and a mafia gang war, the team is able to rescue Sage and clear Gambit's name.
+Heather and Davis join the X-Men as Lifeguard and Slipstream, respectively.

-The Annual (2001) deals with Reavers, the Shadow King, and contains a backup story featuring Kitty Pryde and the threat of Purity.